siddharth1729/siddharth1729/README.md

 to become a better programmer along with its community.

 - Currently learning about Rust, database system,  storage engines, network programming, distributed system and exploring the unknowns.
+- Writing a [RedRusDB](https://github.com/RedRusDB/redrus) in Rust from scratch.
+- Writing a [Non-Blocking Concurrent Data Structures](https://github.com/siddharth1729/nonblocking_datastructures) like [ngrok][1] in Rust.
+- Writing about how I implement a database system in Rust [RedRusDB Doc](https://redrusdb.github.io/.github).
+- Learning about Rust, database system, network programming, distributed system and exploring the unknowns.

 Outside of programming, I enjoy writing and sharing what I learned.
 You can find out more about my writings at my [website][0].